-(2) It is the intent of the legislature that funding by the authority of new programs under the auspices of the department of health and environmental sciences, county health departments, or other state or local government or private, nonprofit human services agencies not be used to reduce existing funding for these departments and agencies.
+(2) It is the intent of the legislature that funding by the department of new programs under the auspices of the department, county health departments, or other state or local government or private, nonprofit human services agencies not be used to reduce existing funding for these departments and agencies.

 NEW SECTION.
 Section 55.
 Primary care, tertiary care, and public health.
-The authority may establish by rule standards and criteria regarding any aspect of primary care, tertiary care, and public health not specified in [sections 52 through 55].
+The department may establish by rule standards and criteria regarding any aspect of primary care, tertiary care, and public health not specified in [sections 52 through 55].

 NEW SECTION.
 Section 56.
 Enforcement.
-(1) A provider that receives funds or provides care pursuant to [sections 1 through 82, 101, 104, and 105] may not discriminate against a person seeking care on the basis of race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, sexual orientation, age, wealth, or any other basis prohibited by the civi rights laws of this state.
-[Sections 1 through 82, 101, 104, and 105] may not require a professional provider or health care facility or clinic to perform a particular service when either of the following applies
+(1) A provider that receives funds or provides care pursuant to [sections 1 through 82, 101, 104, and 105] may not discriminate against a person seeking care on the basis of race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, marital status, sex, sexual orientation, age, wealth, or any other basis prohibited by the civil rights laws of this state.
+[Sections 1 through 82, 101, 104, and 105] may not require a professional provider or health care facility or clinic to perform a particular service when either of the following applies:

-- (a) the particular service is outside its scope of practice that is limited to certain medical specialties, services, or age groups; - (b) the professional provider or health care facility or clinic asserts a religious or conscientious objection to providing the particular service. - (2) A person who is eligible for health care services under [sections 1 though 82, 101, 104, and 105] has the right to equitable access of medically appropriate health care and has standing to enforce this section.
+(a) the particular service is outside its scope of practice that is limited to certain medical specialties, services, or age groups;

+- (b) the professional provider or health care facility or clinic asserts a religious or conscientious objection to providing the particular service. - (2) A person who is eligible for health care services under [sections 1 though 82, 101, 104, and 105] has the right to equitable access of medically appropriate health care and has standing to enforce this section.

-- NEW SECTION.
+NEW SECTION.
 Section 57.
 Rules for financial interest in health care facilities -- disclosure by providers.
-(1) Standards and criteria must be established by rule to ensure that health care providers may not have a financial interest in laboratory and diagnostic facilities to which they refer patients for tests, procedures, or services. - (2) Standards and criteria must be established by rule regarding financial disclosure by any health care facility or professional provider reimbursed under the health security system in order to safeguard patient care and the integrity of the system.
+(1) Standards and criteria must be established by rule to ensure that health care providers may not have a financial interest in laboratory and diagnostic facilities to which they refer patients for tests, procedures, or services.

+(2) Standards and criteria must be established by rule regarding financial disclosure by any health care facility or professional provider reimbursed under the health security system in order to safeguard patient care and the integrity of the system.

-- NEW SECTION.
+NEW SECTION.
 Section 58.
 Mandatory exclusion of providers.
-The authority shall exclude the following providers from participation in any program under [sections 1 through 82, 101, 104, and 105]: - (1) a provider that has been convicted, under either state or federal law, of a criminal offense relating to any of the following: - (a) the delivery of an item or service under the act or any other federal or state health care program; - (b) the neglect or abuse of a patient in connection with the delivery of health care; - (c) fraud, theft, embezzlement, breach of financial responsibility, or other financial misconduct in connection with the delivery of health care or with respect to any act or omission in a program operated by or financed in whole or in part by any federal, state, or local government agency; - (d) the interference with or obstruction of any act of the authority; and
+The department shall exclude the following providers from participation in any program under [sections 1 through 82, 101, 104, and 105]:

+- (1) a provider that has been convicted, under either state or federal law, of a criminal offense relating to any of the following: - (a) the delivery of an item or service under the act or any other federal or state health care program; - (b) the neglect or abuse of a patient in connection with the delivery of health care; - (c) fraud, theft, embezzlement, breach of financial responsibility, or other financial misconduct in connection with the delivery of health care or with respect to any act or omission in a program operated by or financed in whole or in part by any federal, state, or local government agency; - (d) the interference with or obstruction of any act of the department; and - (e) the unlawful manufacture, distribution, prescription, or dispensing of a controlled substance; - (2) a provider whose license to provide health care has been revoked or suspended by any state licensing agency or who otherwise lost a license or the right to apply for or renew a license for reasons